 If you are using the Telnet proxy type, the usual command required by the firewall’s Telnet server is

 connect, followed by a host name and a port number.
-If your proxy needs a different command, you can enter an alternative here.
+If your proxy needs a different command, you can enter an alternative in the Telnet command box.

-If you are using the Local proxy type, the local command to run is specified here.
+If you are using the Local proxy type, the local command to run is specified in the Local Proxy Command.

 In this string, you can use